lovego/goa/Readme.md

 func main() {
 	router := goa.New()
-	// logger should be the first, to handle panic and log all requests router.Use(middlewares.NewLogger(logger.New(os.Stdout)).Record)
+	// logger should comes first, to handle panic and log all requests router.Use(middlewares.NewLogger(logger.New(os.Stdout)).Record)
 	router.Use(middlewares.NewCORS(allowOrigin).Check)
 	utilroutes.Setup(router)